What to Do After Setting Up Your Company in Dubai: Your 10-Step Post-Registration Checklist

 Get in touch with us

-Congratulations on registering your company in Dubai—this is a pivotal achievement.
-However, the real work of building an operational, compliant, and scalable business begins now.
-Many entrepreneurs mistakenly believe the process ends with the trade license, only to face delays, fines, or operational hurdles.
+Congratulations on registering your company in Dubai.
+The next phase is to make your legal entity operational, compliant, and scalable.
+Many entrepreneurs assume the process ends with obtaining a trade license, but this can lead to delays, fines, or operational challenges.

-Your corporate bank account is the financial heart of your business.
-UAE banks are thorough, and the process can be meticulous.
+A corporate bank account is essential for your business.
+UAE banks have detailed requirements, and the process can be rigorous.

-Expert Insight: Don’t just choose the first bank you find.
-Consider transaction fees, online banking capabilities, international transfer ease, and minimum balance requirements (typically from AED 5,000 to AED 500,000+).
+Expert Insight: Evaluate banks carefully.
+Consider transaction fees, online banking features, international transfer options, and minimum balance requirements, which typically range from AED 5,000 to AED 500,000 or more.

 The Process Involves:

-• Submitting your trade license and company constitution.
+• Submit your trade license and company constitution.

 • Providing shareholder passport copies and visa pages.